bplmaps/lmec-main-site/content/exhibitions/visit.md

 ## Directions

+See [Hours & Directions](/about/hours-directions/) for a map to the Map Center and information about transportation and parking.

 ## Group and Education Visits

 We welcome groups of visitors both from the general public and from educational institutions.
 For more information about K-12 visits, see our [K-12 School Visits](/education/k12/school-visits/) page.
 For university-level visits, see the [University Programs](/education/university/) page.